 The graph produced by Marcott’s team, tracing the movement of global temperature over the past 11,300 years, may in time even join the famed “hockey stick” graph as an icon of global warming.

 Which suggests that Marcott and his co-authors should prepare to defend their reputations.

 They’ll be well aware of the experience of Michael Mann, the physicist who drew on an unprecedented array of historical records, biological data from corals, pollen and tree rings, and cores from polar ice sheets to determine temperature in times before thermometer records.

-Mann and his co-authors, climatologist Raymond Bradley and tree-ring specialist Malcolm Hughes, published papers in 1998 and 1999 indicating that in the late 1900s, a rapidly-heating Earth was at its warmest for at least 1000 years.
+Mann and his co-authors, climatologist Raymond Bradley and tree-ring specialist Malcolm Hughes, published papers in 1998 and 1999 indicating that in the late 20th century a rapidly-heating Earth was at its warmest for at least 1000 years.